 But, it was the over whelming support of their fans that made "A Snowman In Birmingham" the number one song of 2006.
 The Pirates, Richard A. Alves and William H. McCorvey, teamed up with legendary songwriter Don Goodman to write this incredible song.

-On January 15th, it was announced that "A Snowman In Birmingham" won the first Spirit Award for Song of the Year.
+On January 15th, it was announced that "A Snowman In Birmingham" won the first Spirit Award for Song of the Year in 2007.
 The award will be presented to the Pirates at a later date.

 So there you have it.
 The top songs of 2006.
 Tune in next January when we count down the Top Songs of 2007!